vs-123/nof/README.md

 ```

 ### Misc.
-I initially wanted to make a small language that looked like C so I started making this but then I forgot since the next day
+I initially wanted to make a small language that looked like C so I started making this, but then I forgot about it since the next day

 I recently rediscovered this after scrolling through my old projects